afuzzyllama/DataAccessUE4/README.md

 The plugin in its current state can save a UObject to an sqlite database if it meets these requirements:

  1. It uses basic data types or a TArray.
- 2. It contains a members `int32 Id`, `int32 CreateTimestamp`, and `int32 LastUpdateTimestamp`
+ 2. It contains a property `int32 Id`, `int32 CreateTimestamp`, and `int32 LastUpdateTimestamp`
+ 3. All property that are desired to be saved to the database, including property that are required, contain the meta data of SaveToDatabase = "true".
- 3. The sqlite database used contains a table that matches the class name of the object
+ 4. The sqlite database used contains a table that matches the class name of the object

+The meta data requirement will allow UObjects that are inherited from core UObjects to save specific marked property instead of trying to save all properties returned by the reflection system.

 Here is an example class:
 ```
 UCLASS()